Spin alignment around TNG300-1 voids: Results

 The restriction of high or low $\Sigma_5$ galaxies dampen the previous signal--to--noise of the subsample; e.g., Ss9 and Ss18 with respect to S0, similarly as Ss17 and Ss26 with respect to Ss8.
 This further confirms our finding that local density, as measured with the $\Sigma_5$ parameter, is not directly correlated to spin alignment around voids.

-Also, regarding to other properties correlating with the strongest spin alignment signal, subsamples Ss1 (high spin), Ss8 (high mass), and Ss54 (low velocity).
+Furthermore, to study the dependency of alignment signal with the other galactic properties, we can look at subsamples Ss1 (high spin), Ss8 (high mass), and Ss54 (low velocity).
 We have $\zeta$=5.8\textpm1.0 for high spin and $\zeta$=5.6\textpm1.1 for high mass, for all void types, so none of these parameters correlates more strongly with alignment than the other.
 We conclude that only the selection of high mass and high spin galaxies has a strong incidence on systematic spin alignments.
 The strongest signal obtained for the three subsamples and for all void types, is found for Ss54 at $\zeta$=6.8\textpm1.0, confirming our finding that a low void--centric velocity is the greatest predictor of alignment amongst the parameters analysed.

 With regards to void classification, we find more statistically significant signal values around R--type voids than around S--type voids.
 The highest value for R--type voids is found in Ss55 while the highest value for S--type voids belongs in Ss57.
 Both of these subsamples are low in radial velocity and can be seen in Table~\ref{table:2}.
 As seen in Sec.~\ref{sec:res_vel}, for a given distance from the void center, R--type voids inhabit a less dense environment than S--type voids.
 This means that we are detecting higher alignment signal in globally less dense environments.